Do the Dual

 Improve student outcomes | Expand your teaching skill toolkit | Double your certifications | Stand out to school principals

 One of LSU’s strategic challenges is transforming education.
 One way for you to make a positive impact on education is to pursue the dual certification in general education and special education/mild-moderate disabilities.

-The School of Education’s grades 1-5 dual certification degree is an eight-semester program of study that allows students to graduate with two certifications.
+The Lutrill & Pearl Payne School of Education’s grades 1-5 dual certification degree is an eight-semester program of study that allows students to graduate with two certifications.
+Candidates who are interested in the PK - 3 or 6 - 12 programs can complete the five-course minor in special education in addition to their respective program coursework.
 That alone makes you stand out to the school principal who will offer you your first job upon graduation.

 Special Education Program faculty members have a vested interest in your exceptional and transformative development.
 We work with public school mentor teacher teams to develop your teaching skills to improve the outcomes of students with and without disabilities.
 This professional support system will expand your teaching toolkit beyond the traditional teacher education program.

 - We recognize each student as an individual.

 - We value and teach each student within the contexts of his/her class, school, family, home, and community.